Joystream/joystream/content-directory-schemas/README.md

 The generated `json-schemas` include:

 - `schemas/entities` - `json-schemas` that provide validation for given entity (ie. `Video`) input.
 They can, for example, check if the `title` property in a json object is a string that is no longer than `64` characters.
-They are used to validate a single entity in `inputs/entityBatches`, but can also be re-used to provide "fontend" validtion of any entity input to the content directory (ie. input provided to/via `joystream-cli`).
+They are used to validate a single entity in `inputs/entityBatches`, but can also be re-used to provide "frontend" validation of any entity input to the content directory (ie. input provided to/via `joystream-cli`).
 - `schemas/entityReferences` - `json-schemas` that describe how an entity of given class can be referenced.
 Currently they are used for providing an easy way of referencing entites between batches in `inputs/entityBatches`.
 For more details on how entities can be referenced in batches, read the _**Entity batches**_ section.
 - `schemas/entityBatches` - very simple `json-schemas` that basically just provide `array` wrappers over `schemas/entities`.
 Those are the actual `json-schemas` that can be linked to json input files inside `inputs/entityBatches` (ie. via `.vscode/settings.json`)